The Elementary Woodshop has been a dream for many years.

 I am a retired woodworking teacher, and when our boys were young, they had access to our woodshop at home.
 They became comfortable working with tools and tinkering in our shop.
 But many of their friends did not have the same experience.
 After creating a woodworking kit for a friend’s birthday party with our son and seeing the response from other friends and their parents, our dream for The Elementary Woodshop was born.

 Many years and several careers later, it is time to bring our woodworking program into elementary schools.
 The education system is asking for resources for elementary students to learn hands-on skills and our communities are reaching out for skilled tradespeople.
+We teach children that our communities are built by tradespeople.

 I am the boss in the shop, and my wife is the boss in the office.
 Its a great partnership in life and in business.